cyberbotics/webots-doc/guide/tutorial-7-using-ros.md

 ### Running the nodes

 Now that you have built the package, you can run the example you want.
-You will first have to launch the master node with the following command:
+You will first have to launch the master node with the following commands from the catkin
+workspace:

 ```
+source devel/setup.bash
 roscore
 ```